AOS573-2017/aos573-2017.github.io/_lectures/011-python-sorting.md

 longitdues = example_dataset['lon'][:]
 ~~~

+## Exercise

+Now that you can read in a netCDF file, learn how you can easily interpolate between the vast atmospheric datasets available for your use.

 ## Storing data in Python

 A very simple and easy to use module for storing data is the JSON module.
 JSON allows you to make a txt object that hols the data in the original format.
 JSON is extremely similar to the Pickle module built into Python, however some languages can read in Python JSON objects and vice-versa.
 Creating and reading in JSON files is simple.